SuyashLakhotia/NTUOSS-Bootstrap4Workshop/README.md

 ### Containers

+![task 2b screenshot](screenshots/task_2b.png?raw=true)

 The first thing we're going to do is wrap all the paragraphs in containers.
 Containers are the most basic layout element in Bootstrap and are required when using the default grid system.
-You may choose one of two containers:
+You may choose one of the two containers:
-![task 2b screenshot](screenshots/task_2b.png?raw=true)

-`.container` is a responsive fixed size container.
+`.container`  - responsive fixed size container

 ```html
 <div class="container">